pulumi/docs/pulumi-hugo/themes/default/content/blog/kubernetes-yaml-v2/index.md

 | `resourcePrefix` | A prefix for auto-generated names of the child resources.
 Defaults to the `ConfigGroup` name.                                                            |
 | `skipAwait`      | Skips over the readiness checks on the child resources.                                                                                                  |

+Note that all objects defined within the manifest must have a `metadata.name` field;
+Pulumi [autonaming](https://www.pulumi.com/docs/concepts/resources/names/#autonaming) is not supported.

 ### Manifest Files

-Here's an example of applying a Kubernetes manifest file to your cluster:
+Here's an example of applying a Kubernetes manifest file to your cluster.

 ```yaml
 name: demo-cg-1